James Joseph O’Brien

-James Joseph O’Brien died on the weekend of June 10-11, 1944 and was buried in an unmarked grave in the East Lismore Cemetery on Monday, June 12.
+James Joseph O’Brien died on the weekend of June 11, 1944 (100414/1944) and was buried in an unmarked grave in the East Lismore Cemetery on Monday, June 12.
+The death was announced in “The Northern Star” of June 12.

 An obituary appeared in “The Northern Star” on Wednesday, June 14, 1944.